Introduction

 Food Crop production

-Weather, soil , nutrients, and pests directly affect farmers’ crop production throughout the growing season and harvest.
-Extreme weather in the EU in 2022, rising input costs, and global trade disruptions like Russia’s aggression against Ukraine, all led to lower crop yields and higher prices.
-According to the report “Key figures on the European food chain,” the following information can be found about crops in Europe:
+Weather, soil quality, nutrients, and directly affect farmers’ crop production throughout the growing season and harvest.
+Extreme weather in the EU in 2022, rising input costs, and global disruptions like Russia’s aggression against Ukraine, all led to lower crop yields and higher prices.
+According to the report “Key figures on the European food chain,” the following can be found about crops in Europe:

 • Cereals are the most cultivated, with a total of 270.9 million tons of cereals produced in Europe.
 Wheat accounts for almost half of the cereals (49.6%).